Is There a Link Between Iodine and Acne?

 There is no evidence that iodine causes acne.
 Any relationship between the two appears to occur only with very high levels of iodine intake, such as from kelp supplements.

-Note: You don’t need to worry about getting too much iodine unless you consume very high amounts of kelp or other seaweed, typically taken in kelp supplements, or unless you take medications that contain high levels of iodine.
+The Bottom Line: You don't need to worry about getting too much iodine unless you consume very high amounts of kelp or other seaweed, typically taken in kelp supplements, or unless you take medications that contain high levels of iodine.

 The question of whether iodine intake is linked with acne has been the subject of scientific debate for decades because some studies show a relationship between high doses of iodine and acne-like eruptions called acneiform eruptions.
 Acneiform eruptions look like acne but are not the typical acne vulgaris lesions that many people experience during their adolescence.